ThomasGesseyJones/ErrorAffirmations/.github/CONTRIBUTING.md

 ## Testing

 ErrorAffirmations uses pytest for testing.
-First make sure that pytest is
+First, make sure that pytest is
 installed:

 ```bash